Matyas84/Visualizing-Asteroid-Approaches/README.md

 4. **Access the Application**: Web browser with the interactive dashboard will be opened automatically.
 Alternatively, you can use the link in the terminal or open your web browser and go to `http://127.0.0.1:8050/`.

-## Contribution
+## Concluding remarks

 The project structure and components mentioned above are tailored to provide users with an interactive and insightful experience in exploring asteroid approaches using data from NASA's NeoWs API.
-By following the steps under "Using the Application," users can easily set up and run the application locally to start analyzing trends and derive insights about near-Earth objects.
+By following the steps under "Using the Application," users can easily set up and run the application locally to start analyzing trends and derive insights about near-Earth objects.Running the application locally ensures that users have full control over the environment and dependencies, providing a seamless and efficient experience.

+While it is theoretically possible to deploy such applications online, there are significant challenges and limitations, especially when considering free hosting solutions.
+For instance, GitHub Pages is a popular platform for hosting static websites but it does not support running server-side applications like Dash.
+This limitation makes it unsuitable for hosting interactive Dash applications.

+Commercial hosting solutions such as Heroku and AWS provide robust platforms for deploying Dash applications.
+However, these services often come with costs associated with sustained usage.

 ---